dnsxyz/template-trigger-and-action-combination/README.md

   --action discord-engineering
 ```

-Finally we can create a workflow that uses the composed trigger and the combined action:
+Finally we can create a workflow that uses the composed trigger and the combined action (replace <username>):

 ```shell
 mailscript workflows:add \